Most Shopify shoppers don’t buy on their first visit. They browse, find something they love, mentally save it for later, then leave.

 Step 2: Enable the app block in your theme

-This adds the heart button to every product page automatically.
-Nothing touches your theme code.
-It’s a Shopify Online Store 2.0 app block, which lives in a sandboxed slot and stays compatible across theme updates.
+It’s a Shopify Online Store 2.0 app block.
+It lives in a sandboxed slot and stays compatible across theme updates.

 Click Save in the top right of the theme editor.